machellerogden/needful/README.md

 # Needful

-> Needful is a functionally-flavored micro library written in ECMAScript 2018.
+> Needful is a functionally-flavored micro library for the modern, pragmatic JavaScript developer.

 [![Version](https://img.shields.io/npm/v/needful.svg)]() [![Travis](https://img.shields.io/travis/machellerogden/needful.svg)]() [![License](https://img.shields.io/npm/l/needful.svg)]()

+# Why use Needful?

+## Small

+Needful exports a single 10kb UMD which covers the 90% use-case for functional-style JavaScript programming.
+It has equivalents to all the most useful parts of lodash (such as keypath operations) without all the pieces you probably don't need.

+## Simple

+Don't get mired in incidental complexity.
+Why waste cycles deliberating over how to most efficiently include lodash in your build, or fussing over whether you should use lodash-fp or lodash-es.
+Just pull in Needful and keep working the essential problem.

+## Smart

+Needful is clojurist-friendly. `0` == `true`.
+Also, immutability is baked-in.
+And, what's more, it uses structural sharing to give your code the best space and time complexity available.
+(Courtesy of [mediary](https://www.npmjs.com/package/mediary).)

+# Why not use lodash / ramda / underscore?

+No one's stopping you.

+Do you want a feature that Needful is missing? **Use [Lodash](https://lodash.com/).** It's got you covered.

+Need automatic currying? **Use [Ramda](https://ramdajs.com/).** It's got your back.

+Want something time-tested and battle-hardened? **Use [Underscore](https://underscorejs.org/).** It's been around forever—and it works.

+Needful is smaller (~10kb) and simpler (a single export) than its peers while still covering practically everything you'll need for effective functional-style JavaScript programming (over 5 dozen functions!).

+Needful does the needful, and no more.

 > You can't always get what you want
 > But if you try sometimes you just might find
 > You get what you need

-# A few reasons to use Needful:

-* One tiny little UMD that covers the 90% use-case for functional-style JavaScript programming.
-* All of the same `Array.prototype` methods you already know, but as immutable functions.
-* Some of the most useful parts of lodash (such as keypath operations) without all the pieces you probably don't need.
-* You understand how useful it is when `0` == `true` (clojurist-friendly)
-* Did we mention immutability (with structural sharing courtest of [mediary](https://www.npmjs.com/package/mediary))?

-# Why not use lodash / ramda / underscore?

-Do you want a feature that Needful is missing?
-Use [Lodash](https://lodash.com/).
-It's got you covered.

-Need automatic currying?
-Use [Ramda](https://ramdajs.com/).
-It's got your back.

-Want something time-tested and battle-hardened?
-Use [Underscore](https://underscorejs.org/).
-It's been around forever—and it works.

-Needful is smaller (~16kb) and simpler (a single export) than its peers while still covering practically everything you'll need for effective functional-style JavaScript programming (over 5 dozen functions!).

-Needful does the needful, and no more.

 # API

+<a name="nil"></a>

+## nil : <code>undefined</code>
+A safe reference to `undefined`.

+While it rarely happens in practice, `undefined` is not a keyword and it possible for it to be shadowed.

+**Kind**: global variable
+**See**: isNil, notNil
+**Since**: 1.2.0
 <a name="clone"></a>

 ## clone ⇒ <code>\*</code>